Modbus

 Configuring climate entities

-The Modbus climate platform allows you to monitor a thermostat or heaters as well as set a target temperature, HVAC mode and fan state.
+The Modbus climate platform allows you to monitor a thermostat or heaters as well as set a target temperature, HVAC mode, swing mode, and fan state.

 Please refer to Parameter usage for conflicting parameters.